 Deferred taxes are measured at the tax rates that are expected to apply in the period when the temporary differences are reversed in profit or loss, other comprehensive income or equity, based on tax laws that have been enacted or substantively enacted at the end of the reporting period.
 Deferred taxes in profit or loss represent the changes in the carrying amount of deferred tax balances during the reporting period, excluding changes attributable to items recognized in other comprehensive income or directly in equity.
 Deferred tax assets are reviewed at the end of each reporting period and reduced to the extent that it is not probable that they will be utilized.
-In addition, temporary differences (such as carry forward losses) for which deferred tax assets have not been recognized are reassessed and deferred tax assets are recognized to the extent that their recoverability is probable.
-Any resulting reduction or reversal is recognized on "income tax" within the statements of comprehensive income.
+In addition, temporary differences (such as carry forward losses) for which deferred tax assets have not been recognized on "income tax" within the statements of comprehensive income.
 Taxes that would apply in the event of the disposal of investments in investees have not been taken into account, as long as the disposal of such investments is not expected in the foreseeable future and the Group has control over such disposal.
 The Group's policy is not to initiate distribution of dividends that triggers an additional tax liability.
 All deferred tax assets and liabilities are presented in the consolidated statement of financial position as non-current items, respectively.
-Deferred taxes are offset in the consolidated statement of financial position if there is a legally enforceable right to offset a current tax asset against a current tax liability and the deferred taxes relate to the same taxpayer and the same taxation authority.
+Deferred taxes are offset in the consolidated statement of the asset against a current tax liability and the deferred taxes relate to the same taxpayer and the same taxation authority.